 Can Catchers Talk To Batters In Baseball?

-But what about the catcher?
-They are trying to get an out against the batter and are uniquely positioned by their proximity to potentially affect a slugger’s concentration and performance with a few distracting words.
-Can catchers talk to batters in baseball?
+Catchers are trying to get an out against the batter and are uniquely positioned by their proximity to potentially affect a slugger’s concentration and performance with a few distracting words.
+That raises the question: can catchers talk to batters in baseball?
 Yes, catchers can talk to batters in baseball but only during certain times and in cordial ways.
 Read on to learn more about when and how catchers can talk to batters without breaking the rules.

 You may have heard of the rule preventing catcher interference with the batter and wondered if a catcher talking to a hitter in a distracting manner during their at-bat might qualify as catcher interference.
-The answer is that it does not, as catcher interference only occurs when a catcher physically interferes with a batter’s swing, for example, by sticking their glove too far into the strike zone and contacting the bat as the hitter is swinging.
+The answer is that it does not, because catcher interference only occurs when a catcher physically interferes with a batter’s swing, such as sticking their glove too far into the strike zone and contacting the bat as the hitter is swinging.
 Therefore, simply talking to a batter will never incur a catcher’s interference call.